-All of these options also require that you have a Windows disk and a license (product) key that you are not currently using somewhere else.
-As Solar Fire will work on any Windows version from Windows 98SE onwards you can use an old version of Windows to install on a Mac e.g. a Windows disk that went with an old unused computer will probably work.
+All of these options also require that you have Windows installation media and a license (product) key that you are not currently using somewhere else.
+As Solar Fire will work on any Windows version from Windows 7 onwards you can use an old version of Windows to install on a Mac e.g. a Windows disk that went with an old unused computer will probably work.

 Boot Camp was first included with the Mac OS in August 2006.
 Our USA agent Astrolabe Inc. have been successful using Solar Fire running on Windows on a MacBook notebook by using Boot Camp.
 Usually Windows runs fast on a Mac this way.

 Apple lists the following requirements for Mac OS X Leopard and Snow Leopard (Please check with Apple for Boot Camp Requirements if you have a later version of macOS)